-Stormwater was causing problems at Waipukurau, he said, but not at Waipawa where the pond was twice the capacity it needed to be, and as of Monday the plant had not been operating at all as there was not enough effluent going through it, he said.
+Stormwater was causing problems at Waipukurau, he said, but not at Waipawa where the pond was twice the capacity needed.
+And as of Monday the plant had not been operating at all because there was not enough effluent going through it, he said.

 Councillor David Tennent called for an independent review of the treatment plants.

 "In light of the charges it's important that the CHB council takes this seriously and is pro-active," he said.

 Mr Freeman said an independent report by Niwa was under way, in agreement with the regional council.

 This started two weeks ago, and council staff were asked to come back to councillors with a report on this review at a workshop in two weeks.